2 MATERIAL ACCOUNTING POLICIES

 All amounts in the financial statement and accompanying notes are presented in H million and have been rounded-off to one decimal place unless stated otherwise.

-f Current and Non-current Classification
+e Current and Non-current Classification

 The Company has ascertained its operating cycle as 12 months for the purpose of current / non-current classification of assets and liabilities.
 This is based on the nature of products and the time between acquisition of assets for processing and their realisation in cash and cash equivalents.

-h Use of Estimates and Judgement
+g Use of Estimates and Judgement

 The preparation of financial statements requires management to exercise judgement and make estimates and assumptions that affects the reported amounts of revenue, expenses, assets and liabilities.
 These estimates and assumptions are based on historical experience and various other factors that are believed to be reasonable under the circumstances.
 Actual results may differ from these estimates.
 These estimates and underlying assumptions are reviewed on a periodic basis.
-Revisions to accounting estimates are recognised in the period in which the results are known/materialise.
+Revisions to accounting estimates are recognised in the period in which the results are known / materialise.

-The areas involving significant estimates and judgement include determination of useful life of property, plant and equipment (Refer note 6), measurement of lease liabilities and right of use assets (Refer note 6), measurement of defined benefit obligations (Refer note 32), recognition and measurement of provisions and contingencies (Refer note 34) and recognition of deferred tax assets / liabilities (Refer note 36).
+The areas involving significant estimates and judgement include determination of useful life of property, plant and equipment (refer Note 6), measurement of lease liabilities and right of use assets (refer Note 6), measurement of defined benefit obligations (refer Note 32), recognition and measurement of provisions and contingencies (refer Note 34) and recognition of deferred tax assets / liabilities (refer Note 36).

 B FOREIGN CURRENCY TRANSACTIONS